NOT JUST INCLUDED—EMBEDDED

 Through my Autistic perception, I’m exploring the informal architectures of Taipei, Taiwan, seeing them as a representation of an Autistic Architectural Approach, which calls for disabled people to be—not just included—embedded.

-The film was made for a competition by Copenhagen Architecture Festival and Danish Arts: Uhørte Stemmer [Unheard Voices], asking for who are not heard in the urban environment.
-At first, I noticed that the name of the competition by using an old trove, actually excludes those that don’t speak at all.
-My film is focusing on how disabled people need to be not just included—embedded within all aspects of architectural practice if we are to have a city for all.
+The film is showing how the embedded nature of everybody’s spatial voice in Taipei leads to a city that feels open as it is produced by all, leading to the question of what would happen if disability too was not just included—embedded within all aspects of architectural practice.
 Architecture tends to reduce disability to physical access as an add-on to the finished project, add a ramp, widen a door, include an ADA bathroom, and done.
-I don’t believe in disability as a check-list, but as an embedded practice, but this starts with opening towards disability;
+I don’t believe in disability as a checklist, but as an embedded practice, but this starts with opening towards disability;

 open the architecture schools to disabled students, lectures, professors